Medical Waste Disposal: Everything You Need To Find Out In 2023! 💉

 “A notable recent and increasingly popular application of autoclaves is the pre-disposal treatment and sterilization of waste material, such as pathogenic hospital waste.
 Machines in this category largely operate under the same principles as conventional autoclaves in that they are able to neutralize potentially infectious agents by using pressurized steam and superheated water.
 A new generation of waste converters is capable of achieving the same effect without a pressure vessel to sterilize culture media, rubber material, gowns, dressings, gloves, etc. It is particularly useful for materials which cannot withstand the higher temperature of a hot air oven”

 Incineration as an alternative treatment

-Incineration is commonly used for the treatment of waste such as:
+We commonly use incineration for the treatment of waste.
+This includes methods such as:

 - Trace chemotherapy waste

 - Pathological waste, including body parts and other biological tissues

 You should know where your medical waste goes and how facilities treat it.
 This is for everyone’s peace of mind and business continuity.

 Sydney-specific medical waste collection and disposal: what constitutes medical or clinical waste?

 As per the New South Wales EPA, medical or clinical waste is defined as: